Nyerguds/MobiusMapEditor/README.md

 * Middle mouse and space no longer make the cursor change on the map tile preview panel.
 * Added multithreading to all heavy processing functions.
 This means the window will no longer freeze up while loading or saving maps, but will instead have all functions disabled, while showing a little box that shows what it is doing.
 * In Celltrigger mode, if a selected trigger is already linked to objects, the trigger labels on these objects will be indicated in yellow.
-* Changed references to ConcretePavementTD mod in .config file to its new name; "GraphicsFixesTD".
+* Changed references to ConcretePavementTD mod in the .config file to its new name; "GraphicsFixesTD".
+* Changed tool clamping logic to only need a minimum size to remain inside the window, rather than the entire tool.
+This minimum can be set in the setting "MinimumClampSize" in the .config file

 ### Possible future features